rkk1995/Notes/docs/System Design/System Design Interview YT Channel/stepByStepGuide.md

    1. What is expected write-to-read data delay?
 If time does not matter, we can use batch data processing.
 Otherwise, its too slow.
    2. How fast must data be retrieved from the system.
 If it must be as fast as possible, its a hint we must count views as we write data.
 Minimal to no counting as we read data.
 In other words, data must already be aggregated.
 4. Cost
-   1. Should help us chooes technology stack.
+   1. Should help us choose technology stack.
 For ex, if asked to minimize dev cost, we should lean towards open source frameworks.
    2. If maintanence cost is primary concern, we should use public cloud services.

 ## Functional Requirements